Axthauvin/cacher-du-texte-dans-du-texte/README.md

 - A web version, which is actually hosted on *https://cacherdutexte.github.io*

-## I explain below how the project works, but an englisg version is available.-

-<a style="color:white;" href="https://github.com/Axthauvin/cacher-du-texte-dans-du-texte/blob/main/README.md#-how-did-i-hid-text-in-text">see directly the English explanation</a>
+***I explain below how the project works, but an englisg version is available.<a style="color:white;" href="https://github.com/Axthauvin/cacher-du-texte-dans-du-texte/blob/main/README.md#-how-did-i-hid-text-in-text">see directly the English explanation</a>***